 - Relaxing blood vessels temporarily with drugs

-Strokes Kill Hundred's of Thousands Of People
+Strokes Kill Thousands Of People

-Hundreds of thousands of people are killed by strokes each year, and many more suffer non fatal strokes.
+Thousands of people are killed by strokes each year, and many more suffer non fatal strokes.
 Strokes, have advanced from seventh to third place among the natural causes of death, and are now behind only heart disease and cancer.

 To understand the mechanism of stroke, you need to consider the relationship of the blood and the brain.
 Oxygen, minerals, hormones and other vital materials are conveyed to all parts of the body by the blood, flowing through the arteries from the heart.
 In the brain, if one artery is damaged or destroyed, it is often possible for the blood and its oxygen to reach the area via another artery.